Wintermute0110/Wintermute0110.github.io/LKESG/Random-notes.md

 - TOC
 {:toc}

-# Post installation notes for Ubuntu Focal Fossa 20.04
+# Post installation notes for Ubuntu Focal Fossa 20.04 after first installation

+ * Package A recommends Package B, if the package maintainer judges that most users would not want A without also having the functionality provided by B.

+ * Package A suggests Package B if B contains files that are related to (and usually enhance) the functionality of A.

-I think `apt` installs the recommended/suggested packaged.
-When I reboot the HTPC after the basic configuration gnome has been installed and shows up!
-Recommendations are standard installed with apt.
-This can be prevented using the switch `--no-install-recommends`
+ * `apt` and `apt-get` install the recommended packages by default.
+This can be prevented using the switch `--no-install-recommends`.

-Actually it could not be a bad thing to have gnome installed.
-Graphical editor, terminal, etc., are ready to use.
+ * By default `apt install xorg` install a basic GNOME environment, including the session manager gdm3 and tons of packages like NetworkManager, ModemManager, pulseaudio, and many others.
+This is because xorg has a dependency `gnome-terminal | xterm | x-terminal-emulator`.

+ * The previous can be prevented with `apt install xorg lxterminal`. `lxterminal` is a very light terminal emulator from the LXDE project (Openbox is the window manager of LXDE) and fulfills the `x-terminal-emulator` dependency.
+Mesa is installed and all `xserver-xorg-video-*` packages.

-**systemd** places its configuration files in `/etc/systemd/system/` and `/lib/systemd/system/`.
+**systemd** places its configuration files in `/etc/systemd/system/` and `/lib/systemd/system/`. `/etc/systemd/system/`

-Just after the installation:
+systemd configuration after first installation (GNOME was installed as a dependency of xorg):

 ```
 In /etc/systemd/system/